fidelthomet/WHERE/readme.md

+# Deprecated

+Use of this repository is deprecated.
+Please use the better and faster [Where2](https://github.com/fidelthomet/where2) instead.

 # WHERE?
 GeoJSON -> API

 *Where?* turns static GeoJSON files into queryable APIs.
 This is particularly useful for filtering huge datasets by location and/or properties.